AksoEo/docs/api/notif_templating.md

 }
 ```

-## `congress_registration`
+## `congress`
-This is used to send out registration confirmation notifs to new registrants.
+This is used to send out arbitrary notifs to congress participants.
 It contains the following fields:

 ```js
 {